stupidmankind/BYpassDoc/docs/source/commands/deletefile.rst

 ----------

 **Path to File**
-	Indicate the path to the source file
+	Indicate the path to the source file.